ScriptEdcurriculum/advanced_civics_startercode/INSTRUCTIONS.md

 | 3 |[Portfolio](https://scriptedcurriculum.github.io/advanced_civics_solution/)|[Planning Document](https://drive.google.com/open?id=1djJGD16zKw0DsNOKir0yP6wt-MW751isL-7UDK7ZSRc)|[Rubric](https://drive.google.com/open?id=1sE57raysW2J8LFMpNi86e1bfZ8Q9DE0OmLgGnReL-y4)|

 ## Overview:
-In this unit coders will create a Civic Info App.
-The Civic Info app will take an address and display all of your elected representatives based on your address.
-In order to create this project students will use AJAX to make get request with body parameter, handle a JSON response object, use jQuery to display multiple object to the screen.
+In this unit, coders will create a Civic Info App.
+The Civic Info App will take an address and display all of the elected representatives realted to that address.
+To create this project, students will use AJAX to make a get request witha body parameter, handle a JSON response object, and use jQuery to display multiple objects to the screen.

 ## Objectives:
 * 1.1 Intro to project and project planning